femmerling/EmeraldBox/readme.md

 for documentation on Flask see http://flask.pocoo.org <br>
 for documentation on SQLAlchemy see http://www.sqlalchemy.org <br>

+# Getting Help

+Visit #EmeraldBox on freenode to get help, leave an issue here or email the author directly at erich@emfeld.com

 # Contributing

 If you found any issues please put them in the issue section.

-To contribute, simply place a pull request and email the author at erich@emfeld.com
+To contribute, simply fork the repo, create a branch and place a pull request.

 # Ending Note